Adventures around Bradfordwith PlusBus

 • Refreshments: lots of fabulous restaurants, pubs and cafes

-• Please note: researched/updated in February 2023.
-If anything’s changed or you have more tips to share, do get in touch: features@goodjourney.org.uk
+• Please note: updated in January 2026.
+If anything’s changed or you have more tips to share, do get in touch: [email protected]

 1. 3.
 Have some Asian food

 With more than 200 varied Asian restaurants in the area, it’s hardly surprising that Bradford has so often been crowned Curry Capital of Britain.
 Whether you like spicy street food in an informal setting or fine dining in a fancy restaurant, Bradford will have a venue to suit you.
 Several streets and corners in the city claim a place on Bradford’s culinary map.
-Great Horton Road is one of the best-known, including the famous Mumtaz restaurant, serving authentic Kashmiri cuisine since 1979, alongside plenty of others, some quite recently opened, offering different styles of food and setting.
+Great Horton Road is one of the best-known, including the famous Mumtaz restaurant, serving authentic Kashmiri cuisine since 1979.
+Plenty of others offer different styles of food and setting.

 • How do I get to Mumtaz and Great Horton Road by bus?
-From Bradford Interchange (Stand 2) bus 576 runs to Great Horton Road every 15 minutes.
+From Bradford Nelson Street, bus 576 runs to Great Horton Road.
 Get off at the Great Horton Rd/Beckside Road stop and start strolling back along the road.

-• You’ll soon reach Paratha Box, a hugely popular restaurant, serving fresh buttery, flaky paratha flatbreads and lots more besides.
-It opened in 2020 and has become a great meeting place for Bradford families.
+• You’ll soon reach Paratha Box, a well-loved restaurant, serving fresh buttery, flaky paratha flatbreads and lots more besides.
+It is a popular meeting place for Bradford families.

 • Another couple of minutes along the road, you’ll pass Mumtaz, which has also come a very long way since the original 1970s street stall on the Great Horton Road.